hachiyuki8/rpg/README.md

 # rpg
-An unknown theme 2D RPG written in C++ from scratch using SDL (in development)
+An unknown theme 2D RPG written in C++ from scratch (in development)

 ### Progress

-***12/29/2021-present:*** Currently writing my own framework.
+***12/29/2021-present:*** Currently writing my own framework based on SDL.
 Haven't decided what the actual story will be.

 ### Implemented Features